ssssi/freqtrade_strs/README.md

 # freqtrade-strs
 ## some strategies.

+# Don't try to create a complex strategy.
+Simple is often the most effective.

 ## Note:Don't use it directly(E0V1E.py), you need to optimize these parameters, my dry run results are optimized after running, only need optimized these parameters, nothing else.
 ## Never set the stoploss to -0.99, it's very stupid in my opinion.